Why Do I Have High Electricity Delivery Charges?

 There will be a fixed charge that is paid on a monthly basis. | Charge is based on the contract rate agreed to by the customer.
 It appears in cents and it is multiplied by the usage (kWh). | |

-There's a variable charge - appears in cents & it is multiplied by the usage (kWh). | If you're out of contract, a variable month-to-month energy rate will be charged (usually higher than the contracted rate and can fluctuate each month).
-It is also multiplied with the usage (kWh). | |
+There's a variable charge—it appears in cents & it is multiplied by the usage (kWh). | If you're out of contract, a variable month-to-month energy rate will be charged (usually higher than the contracted rate and can fluctuate each month).
+It is also multiplied by the usage (kWh). | |

 The more electricity you use, the higher this part of the bill will be. | Some contracts also add a monthly base fee. |